Farhat Amin: Masjid entry

-As Farhat would do in all the programmes, before this programme too she had informed the local police station.
+As Farhat would do in all the programmes, before this programme she had informed the local police station.
 Her journalist friends picked the news and soon ‘Muslim women entering the mosque’ was all over the media.
 Around 100 women who had finished the training programme were ready to offer namaz in the mosque.
 The mosque authorities then allowed only 5 women, which Farhat politely refused as they were more in number, hence the women offered namaz under the shamiana itself.
 Farhat told the media that they were not offering namaz inside the mosque because the mosque was too small to accommodate all the women who had come for the programme.
-When the journalists met the mosque head, the mosque authority developed a cold feet and backed out saying that they did not give permission to anyone for offering namaz inside the mosque or in the shamiana and that Farhat and her team had forcibly entered the Masjid.
+When the journalists met the mosque head, the mosque authority developed cold feet and backed out saying that they did not give permission to anyone for offering namaz inside the mosque or in the shamiana and that Farhat and her team had forcibly entered the Masjid.
 This became a huge issue and a fatwa was passed against her.

 Anjuman-Islamia Ahle Sunnat-o-Jammat, the apex body of the Muslim community in the city issued a fatwa to all the 33 mosques in the city to stop women from praying at public places, in spite of the fact that Muslim women are not barred from praying in public by the Shariat.
 However the practice is generally discouraged in India.
 But in big mosques, there are separate enclosures for women which again are seldom used.
 In 2020, 13 years after this incident had taken place in Cuttack, the All India Muslim Personal Law Board, the leading body of Muslim opinion in India declared that women can enter mosques, stating that Islam allows its women to pray in mosques.

 Awards

 In 2005 she was awarded the Kalinga Gastroenterology Foundation Samana for spreading public awareness and striving to eradicate the menace of Hepatitis B among children.
+Her story of facilitating the vaccination programme was later featured in Femina Magazine India.

-In 2009 she was felicitated by the Governor of Odisha on Women's Day in the National Alliance of Women Organisation's (NAWO) meet in Bhubaneswar.
+In 2009 she was felicitated by, Murlidhar Chandrakant Bhandare the then Governor of Odisha on Women's Day in the National Alliance of Women Organisation's (NAWO) meet in Bhubaneswar.